zabdulre/zabdulre/README.md

 Important Note for all visitors:

 Please note that any and all code posted on my github is not to be copied, reciprocated, or referenced for academic purposes.
 This includes the use of posted content for class assignments.
-Feel free to contact me if you would like to use my code.
+Feel free to contact me if you would like to use my code otherwise.